dandelarosa/dan-dela-rosa-asteroids/README.md

 # How to Customize the Game

-The game takes in a file named in config.json - this can be created by duplicating config.example.json.
+The game takes in a file in the config folder named config.json - this can be created by duplicating config.example.json located in the same directory.
 The config file is a JSON object with two high-level keys: audio and images.

 Custom assets are referenced by URL.
 As a best practice, put all of your assets in a folder called assets_xxx (xxx being the name of your mod) so that Git excludes them from source control.